 - Run the Boardroom Panel this quarter: ApoB, Lp(a), hs-CRP, Free Testosterone, fasting insulin, full thyroid.
 The numbers you have at 40 inform every decision for the next 30 years.

-- Audit your alcohol pattern honestly: Two drinks per night is the most common reason cognitive function decays in a high-performing 45-year-old.
+- Audit your alcohol pattern: Two drinks per night is the most common reason cognitive function decays in a driven 45-year-old.
 Track HRV with a wearable for 30 days, then review.

 - Establish a recovery protocol: 10 minutes of NSDR before re-entry to home life.
 A 90 minute morning post-flight protocol.
 Real sleep architecture in your bedroom.